-Note that until very recently (2009), journal papers always achieved statistically more cites per year than conference papers.
-However, since 2012, conference papers now receive more cites per year.
-These statistics justify Fernandes' 2014 study~\cite{fernandes2014authorship} where he states that since 2008, there has been a significant increase (almost double) in the number of conference publications over journal articles.
-For journal editors, this is a troubling trend.
-Consider a junior faculty member who now knows that conference papers receive statistically larger cites per year than journals.
-This could result in one of the ``gaming'' tactics discussed in our introduction; i.e., those new faculty might elect to: \bi \item Work less on metrics, modeling and requirements since these are not popular journal topics; \item And work more on testing, program analysis and source code, since these appear more often in conferences where they could receive more citations per year. \ei There any many actions journal editors could undertake to mitigate this problem.
+There any many actions journal editors could undertake to mitigate this trend.
 For example, a recent trend in SE conferences are the presentation of ``Journal-First'' papers that have already appeared in journals.
 Since they are being seen by a larger audience, such journal-first papers might receive more citations per year.
 Also, once a journal becomes known for a Journal-first program, then that could increase the number of submissions to that journal.